cindyledev/freeCodeCamp/README.md

 - Use the map Method to Extract Data from an Array
 - Implement map on a Prototype
 - Use the filter Method to Extract Data from an Array
+- Implement the filter Method on a Prototype